tm4gic/Capstone_STCK_sentiment/README.md

 TextBlob Sentiment Analysis tool was applied to the snippet (headline), lead paragraph and article body of each article.
 Form there, Polarity and subjectivity scores were recorded for each article.

 * Polarity: a float which lies in the range of [-1,1] where 1 means positive statement and -1 means a negative statement.
-* Subjectivity : a float between [0,1] where 0 refer to factuaql information and 1 indicates that it is total public opinion
+* Subjectivity : a float between [0,1] where 0 refer to factual information and 1 indicates that it is total public opinion

 ### Vader Sentiment Tool